greasysock/ledhome/README.md

 # tealight
 An led driver script that changes the color based on the weather.
 Currently only supports APA102 LEDs.
+APA102 driver is derived from https://github.com/tinue/APA102_Pi with a few slight modifications and additions to fit my use.

 ### Requirements: